Zirconium233/HybridFusion/README.md

 [Final] model -> ./checkpoints/stochastic_policy_ycbcr/final
 ```

-The log on RTX 4060 Laptop (81w/140w power consumption, windows)
+**RTX 4060 Laptop** (81W/140W power consumption, Windows):
-**Note that we do not recommend running the code on windows because under the same conditions(GPU), it is 10 times slower than wsl2, and I don't know why.**
+> **Note**: We do not recommend running the code on Windows as it is 10x slower than WSL2 under the same GPU conditions, for unknown reasons.
 ```
 PS C:\Users\xxx\Desktop\code\experiment4\HybridFusion> python .\train_ycbcr.py
 C:\Users\xxx\AppData\Local\Programs\Python\Python312\Lib\site-packages\accelerate\accelerator.py:530: UserWarning: `log_with=tensorboard` was passed but no supported trackers are currently installed.